 [Online] Japanese Language Workshop: Exploring Japanese New Year Through Midnight Diner

-Join us to celebrate and learn about New Year’s in Japan through a popular Netflix show, Midnight Diner: Tokyo Stories (深夜食堂, Shinya shokudō).
+Join us to celebrate and learn about New Year in Japan through a popular Netflix show, Midnight Diner: Tokyo Stories (深夜食堂, Shinya Shokudō).
 Traditions and customs for celebrating the New Year in Japan begin around mid-December, when people become anxious in preparation for the ending of the old year and ushering in the new.
-In this special holiday workshop, we will explore some of these New Year traditions reflected in an episode of Midnight Diner titled “Crab and Toshikoshisoba.”
-Along with useful New Year vocabulary and expressions, you will learn about beliefs, customs, and food related to the New Year in Japan.
-We will discuss other essential Japanese New Year customs, traditions, and expressions that are not depicted in the show.
+In this special two-part series holiday workshop, we will explore some of the New Year traditions reflected in an episode of Midnight Diner titled “Crab and Toshikoshisoba.”
+Part 1 focuses on the beliefs, traditions, and essential expressions related to Japanese New Year celebration with an introduction to the TV show, Mid Night Diner.
+Part 2will explore how some of the New Year customs, beliefs, and food are reflected inthe New Year episode of the TV show through watching several scenes.
 Our hope is for you to leave this workshop with a rich understanding of Japanese culture and language related to New Year.
 Note: prior knowledge of hiragana/katakana/kanji is not required to take this workshop.

 This workshop will be conducted via Zoom.
 Attendees must have a device with audio and video capabilities, as well as an internet connection.
 The Japan-America Society of Dallas/Fort Worth reserves the right to cancel the workshop if it does not meet the minimum attendance number.
 Please contact us at email@example.com if you have questions about this workshop and language classes.